-Capacity (ICAP) tag, which indicates the customer's peak electricity demand;

-- 6. Customer's number of meters and meter numbers; - 7.
-Whether the customer receives any special delivery or commodity "first through the meter" incentives, or incentives from the New York Power Authority; - The customer's Standard Industrial Classification (SIC) code; - 9.
-Usage type (e.g., kWh), reporting period, and type of consumption (actual, estimated, or billed); - 10.Whether the customer's commodity service is currently provided by the utility; - 11.12 months, or the life of the account, whichever is less, of customer data and, upon separate request, an additional 12 months, or the life of the account, whichever is less, of customer data, and, where applicable, demand information;3 if the customer has more than one meter associated with an account, the distribution utility or DSP shall provide the applicable information, if available, for each meter; and - 12.Electronic interval data in summary form (billing determinants aggregated in the rating periods under a distribution utility's tariffs), and if requested in detail, an acceptable alternative format. - b.
+- Sales tax district used by the distribution utility and whether the utility identifies the customer as tax exempt; - Rate service class and subclass or rider by account and by meter, where applicable; - 5.
+Electric load profile reference category or code, if not based on service class, whether the customer's account is settled with the NYISO utilizing an actual 'hourly' or a 'class shape' methodology, or Installed Capacity (ICAP) tag, which indicates the customer's peak electricity demand; - 6.
+Customer's number of meters and meter numbers; - Whether the customer receives any special delivery or commodity "first through the meter" incentives, or incentives from the New York Power Authority; - The customer's Standard Industrial Classification (SIC) code; - Usage type (e.g., kWh), reporting period, and type of consumption (actual, estimated, or billed); - 10.
+Whether the customer's commodity service is currently provided by the utility; - 11.
+12 months, or the life of the account, whichever is less, of customer data and, upon separate request, an additional 12 months, or the life of the account, whichever is less, of customer data, and, where applicable, demand information;18 if the customer has more than one meter associated with an account, the distribution utility or DSP shall provide the applicable information, if available, for each meter; and - 12.
+Electronic interval data in summary form (billing determinants aggregated in the rating periods under a distribution utility's tariffs), and if requested in detail, an acceptable alternative format. - b.
 A gas profile for a gas account shall include: - 1.
 Customer's service address; - 2.
-Gas account number; - Customer's number of meters and meter numbers;

-Sales tax district used by the distribution utility for billing and whether the utility identifies the customer as tax exempt;
+Gas account number; - 3.
+Customer's number of meters and meter numbers; - Sales tax district used by the distribution utility for billing and whether the utility identifies the customer as tax exempt; - 5.
+The customer's Standard Industrial Classification (SIC) code;